 Communicate with the hose handler.
-When hose handler is ready, use the throttle control to adjust the fan/blower speed to the desired rom.
+When hose handler is ready, use the blower +/buttons to adjust the blower speed to the desired rpm.

 Note: The appropriate level of rpm is the lowest rpm that will readily convey the material into the hose and carry it to the tank.
 This will depend on the density of the material, and the distance it has to travel to the tank as well as the type of hose used.
-The blower should not be operated at idle rpm.